Home / Blog / AI model training: How to train an AI model?

 Tip: Begin with a smaller, high-quality dataset to make any needed adjustments before expanding.

-2. Choose an AI Model
+2. Choose an AI model

 As a second step, you select a model type based on factors like dataset size, available computing power, and the complexity of the problem.
 This is the most important step in training an artificial intelligence model as you’ll need to decide on the most appropriate model to tackle the target problem.
 Common models include linear and logistic regression, decision trees, random forests, support vector machines, and neural networks.
 The types of AI models are diverse; there are neural networks, random forests, decision trees, etc. In order to make a decision, you need to consider the following aspects: